lauritzsh/blog/_posts/2015-07-19-linting-javascript-in-2015.md

 ```

 Some rules take an array.
 The first value is the severity of breaking the rule.
-0 means it is disabled, 1 means a warning, and 2 is an error.
-In `"indent"` the
+0 means it is disabled, 1 is a warning, and 2 is an error.
+The second is
+(optional) options for that rule.

-second 2 is the number of spaces we will allow.
+In `"indent"` the second 2 is the number of spaces we will allow.

 The `"vars": "all"` has to do whether we only disallow unused local variables or
 globals too.
 Local here being in new scopes (such as functions for example).